plucchesic/plucchesic/README.md

 I study Electrical Engineering, at Inatel, and i am currently in the first semester of the degree.

 I started my GitHub account to organize the projects i will be working on during my college time.
-Also, i will be sharing the solutions of some URI online judge problems - platform that my university uses to give us sample exercises in C++.
+Also, i will be sharing the solutions of some URI online judge problems, and, soon, developing my first university project in Arduino.

 <!--